NeoDev99/NeoDev99/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=umbrellaskiies&column=6&margin-w=15&margin-h=15" alt="umbrellaskiies" /></a> </p>

 As a Full Stack Web Developer, I'm keen to work on a team that solves problems creatively.
-I am able to pick up new technology rapidly and put them to use.
-Ruby on Rails, HTML5, CSS3, Javascript, jQuery, PHP, and Wordpress are among my expertises.
+I can pick up new technology rapidly and put them to use.
+Ruby on Rails, HTML5, CSS3, Javascript, jQuery, PHP, and WordPress are among my expertise.
 Four years ago, I self-taught these abilities.

 ## About Me